About Clonezilla for Windows 10/11

 2. Right-click the volume next to unallocated space > choose Extend Volume option.

 3. Click the Next button > Select the disk with space that you want to allocate (usually the default settings) > click Next > click Finish.

-As you can see, the whole Clonezilla disk to disk clone process is complicated and time-consuming, which needs lots of steps.
+As you can see, the whole Clonezilla disk to disk clone process needs lots of steps, which is complicated and time-consuming.
 And you may be confused about the operation.

 There is a chance that Clonezilla failed to clone when there is a bad sector on the drive.

-Clonezilla Windows 10 not booting after clone due to different reasons, such as, missing system reserved partition or EFI system partition, BIOS or UEFI boot mode dismatch, etc.
+Windows not booting after clone due to different reasons, such as missing system reserved partition or EFI system partition, BIOS or UEFI boot mode dismatch, etc.

 - Unable to mount Clonezilla image to restore a single file.

 It does not have a user-friendly GUI.